Azure/azure-cli/doc/try_new_features_before_release.md

 # Activate the virtual environment
 env\Scripts\activate.ps1

-# Install azdev - the dev tool for Azure CLI
+# Install azdev - the development tool for Azure CLI
 pip install azdev

 # Install dependencies.
 This may take about 5 minutes